zhengwang125/Reinforcement-Learning/queries_chapter3&4.md

 # Chapter 4: Dynamic Programming
 ## 1. page 60 about *expected update*
 Why is this kind of operation called *expected update*?
 Is it becase this updat is based on some expectation according to certain policy?
+`According to the Equation (4.5) on Page 60, it updates $v_{k+1}$ from $v_{k}$ by traversing all possible one-step transitions under the policy.
+This kind of operation is called expected update.`
 And what is sample next state, is this related to Monte Carlo Methods where policy is not needed during update?
+`Computing the expected updates is much time-consuming, an idea that can alleviate the issue is called sample update, which randomly samples a next state for the update instead of considering all possible next states.`

 ## 2. Ex 4.4 (page 65)
 ### Question